-The IMO is currently revising the 2016 Guidelines for the development of a SEEMP, including the development of a new Part III on how the information related to the new short-term greenhouse gas reduction measure will be recorded in the SEEMP.
-The revised guidelines are expected in mid 2022.
+In 2022, the IMO approved the 2022 Guidelines for the development of a SEEMP, including the development of a new Part III on how the information related to the new short-term greenhouse gas reduction measure is recorded in the SEEMP.

 International Energy Efficiency Certificate